harryjwright/ghost-em-wrt/README.md

 # OpenWRT Configuration

+## Screen Rotation

+When I use the Official 7" screen inside my designated case, the screen is upside-down.
+To ammend this

+    root@OpenWrt:~# cd /boot
+    root@OpenWrt:/boot# vi config.txt

+In vi, you can change to insert mode by pressing `i`.
+In the configuration, adding `lcd_rotate=2` will rotate it two times ninety degrees (180 degrees).
+Then write and quit (`:wq!`) and reboot (`reboot`).

 ## Log to Screen

 The screen you are looking at if you have connected a screen is the TTY terminal.
 If you want to display errors and warning on this screen to monitor what's going on behind-the scenes, navigate to `System > System > Logging` and write to the log file `/dev/tty0`.